Packers make a rare free agency splash, sign tight end Martellus Bennett

 Green Bay Packers fans can’t complain about general manager Ted Thompson not signing any impact free agents this offseason.

-Tight end Martellus Bennett, who was with the New England Patriots last season, signed with the Packers according to ESPN’s Adam Schefter.
-That signing came right after reports that the Packers would likely not be re-signing Jared Cook.
+Tight end Martellus Bennett, who was with the New England Patriots last season, signed with the Packers, according to ESPN’s Adam Schefter.
+That signing came right after reports that the Packers would likely not re-sign Jared Cook.
 It turns out, they had a better option coming in.

 Bennett had 701 yards and seven touchdowns last season, playing a key role for the Super Bowl champion Patriots.
 He should be a great fit with Aaron Rodgers, and he has the chance to put up some big numbers in Green Bay’s offense.